Welcome to the New Year’s goals NOT resolution series.

 - I will eat intuitively throughout the day by eating foods my body feels like in response to appetite (eating when hungry and stopping when content).
 I will know I will be making progress when I am not feeling ravenous at dinner, not restricting certain foods because I think I need to and food does not consume my thoughts all the time.

 - I will get more sleep by going to bed at 10pm each night.
-I will know I am making progress because I will be in bed by 10pm each night, feel less tired in the morning and have less cravings for high fat/high sugar foods.
+I will know I am making progress because I will be in bed by 10pm each night, feel less tired in the morning and have fewer cravings for high fat/high sugar foods.

 - I will move more by enjoying swimming laps in my pool 3 times a week in the afternoon for 15 minutes.
 I will know I will have achieved my goal by swimming 3 times a week, for at least 15 minutes, feel more energetic and sleep better.